 M: Yes, I do know a few of them.

 T: How can we encourage females who want to travel but don’t dare or their family is not supportive?

 M: I have seen a lot of them started to travel the world either solo or in a group.
-With the amount of information available on the Internet, I personally believe they can make a proper preparation and know what to expect in that particular country.
-We can convince them that there are many destinations in the world that are safe for female travellers to visit.
+But, with the amount of information available on the Internet, I personally believe they can make proper preparation and know what to expect in that particular country.
+However, we can convince them that there are many destinations in the world that are safe for female travellers to visit.

 T: Where would you revisit?
 Would you ever move to any of those cities?

 M: Norway.
 Who doesn’t want to live in a country that has the happiest population?

 M: Camera and mobile phone.
 And hand sanitizer, too.
 LOL

 T: Which country has the friendliest people?

 M: Armenia, is by far, has the friendliest people I have ever met.
 Despite the language barrier.

 T: What’s the best piece of travel advice you’ve received?